herbncrypto/matienzo.org/_posts/2019-01-03-year-in-gratitude.markdown

 ## Personal life

 * My partner, Chela, has been a great source of support and strength.
-She has really done the world and helped me think through where I'm headed.
+She has really done the world for me and helped me think through where I'm headed.
 * The [San Mateo Quaker Worship Group](https://sanmateoquakers.org/) has been instrumental in resituating my spiritual life.
 * Getting the courage to reconnect with the creative process around music has been huge.
 I just issued [digital rerelease](https://blacktent.bandcamp.com/album/poikilohydry) of a tape from 15+ years ago that I remain proud of.
 I'm grateful to everyone who encouraged me or gave me advice as I relearn lots of stuff about recording and music technology.